DarwinLS/cse15l-lab-reports/LabReport5.md

 ---
 **Reflection**

 I've learned quite a bit this half a quarter.
-One of the most significant/memorable are how to create a basic autograder using a bash script with the necessary files.
+One of the most significant/memorable things is how to create a basic autograder using a bash script with the necessary files.
 Another cool thing I learned was how to navigate files in VIM, though it wasn't the most fun.